hssling/FAP_Nextgen_App/README.md

 ## 👥 Authors & Contributors

 **Dr. Siddalingaiah H S**
-*Associate Professor, Dept. of Community Medicine* *Sri Siddhartha Institute of Medical Sciences & Research Centre (SIMS & RC)*
+*Professor, Dept. of Community Medicine*
+*Shridevi Institute of Medical Sciences & Research Hospital (SIMS & RH)*

 Developed as a digital innovation for the Competency-Based Medical Education (CBME) curriculum in India.